 Molly was also diagnosed with intravertebral disc disease (IVDD).
 I remember that the vet said, if you have her lose weight, it could really help her condition.
 And I didn’t think it would make a difference.
 She was fourteen.
 She was having a hard time moving.
 I kept thinking, we’re probably at the end of her life.

 Then when I started working at Mud Bay, I kind of had this awakening.
 I realized that if she lost weight, it might improve her quality of life.
-Because at that time, she was having these back spasms pretty frequently.
+Because at that time, she had these back spasms pretty frequently.
 Maybe every couple of months, she wouldn’t even be able to move.
-Then we’d have to give her muscle relaxers, and put her in a crate overnight.
-She’d get better each time, but for a while she wouldn’t be able to walk down the stairs very easily.
+Then we’d have to give her muscle relaxers and put her in a crate overnight.
+She’d get better each time, but for a while, she wouldn’t be able to walk down the stairs very easily.

 I decreased the dog food she was eating to factor in all of the treats she was getting.
 And I made sure that it was enough dog food, so she was getting her nutritional needs met.